endevver/mt-plugin-extratags/README.md

 ## `<mt:IfPluginInstalled>`

-=head2 IfPluginInstalled

 Checks to see if a given plugin is installed allowing one to turn on and off elements of a theme accordingly.

 **Attributes:**